 - Contemporary Gallery 229 will be closing for reinstallation beginning Tuesday, March 25, 2014.
 The gallery will reopen re-imagined and refreshed on Friday, April 26, 2014.
 Surrounding galleries will remain open to the public throughout the process.
 We apologize for any inconvenience.

-- Please note, effective March 1, 2014, the museum's parking garage rates have changed.
+- Please note that as of March 1, 2014 the museum's parking garage rates have changed.
 More details can be found at this link.

 General Museum Information

 - The museum's standard operating hours are:

 Tuesday, Thursday, Saturday, and Sunday: 10:00 a.m.–5:00 p.m.